How to Start a Home Care Business in Texas: A Step-by-Step Guide

 Insurance

-Depending on how big your business is and where it's located in Texas, you might need general liability insurance and workers' compensation insurance.
+Depending on how big your business is and where it’s located in Texas, you might need general liability insurance and workers’ compensation insurance, carrying professional liability (malpractice) insurance and cyber liability insurance is considered standard practice for protecting your agency’s assets.

 3. Hiring Caregiver Staff